josterpi/josterpi.github.io/_carols/go-tell-it-on-the-mountain.md

 ---
 title: Go, Tell It On The Mountain
 ---
+Go, tell it on the mountain
+Over the hills and everywhere
+Go, tell it on the mountain
+That Jesus Christ is born.

 1. While shepherds kept their watching
 O'er silent flocks by night,
 Behold throughout the heavens